DSD-DBS/capella-collab-manager/docs/user/docs/installation.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Install the Collaboration Manager
+# Installation of the Collaboration Manager

 This guide will help you set up the Capella Collaboration Manager on a Kubernetes cluster.
 The setup of the basic installation is straightforward, but